prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 ##### Seat Non-Bid

-{: .alert.alert-info :}
-PBS-Java only

-Prebid Server supports an ORTB extension that allows callers to get more information about bidders that may have had a chance to bid but did not.
+Prebid Server supports the [Seat Non-Bid OpenRTB Extension](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/extensions/community_extensions/seat-non-bid.md) that allows callers to get more information about bidders that had a chance to bid but did not.
 Eventually the system will support a fine-grained set of codes describing why a given bidder didn't bid on a particular impression, but for now we're phasing in the necessary internal infrastructure.

 To enable the additional output, set `ext.prebid.returnallbidstatus: true`.